 The government defines the scope of union activity, including terms of office, elections, organizational structures, and alliances.
 The auditor general controls trade union funds.
 The law also provides that the general registrar may abrogate the results of an election in a union if he is convinced of shortcomings and, in such event, is empowered to order new elections.
 To hold a lawful strike, previous authorization or approval by authorities is required, and workers may be dismissed for taking illegal strike action.

 Government enforcement of pre-existing labor laws was slight to nonexistent.
 While labor courts adjudicate labor disputes, the minister of labor may refer them to compulsory arbitration.
-Administrative and judicial procedures were subject to lengthy delays and appeals.
+Administrative and judicial procedures were subject to lengthy delays and appeals, and penalties were insufficient to deter violations.

 The 2013 Workers’ Trade Union Act provided a regulatory framework to govern processes of worker trade unions.
-The largest union, the South Sudan Workers’ Trade Union, has approximately 65,000 members, working mainly in the public sector.
-Other unions include the Union of Journalists of South Sudan and the Union Haggar Tobacco.
+The largest union, the South Sudan Workers’ Trade Union, had approximately 65,000 members, working mainly in the public sector.
+Other unions included the Union of Journalists of South Sudan and the Union Haggar Tobacco.
 These unions were nominally independent of the governing political party.
-There were no high profile cases of employer interference in union functions, although international organizations reported such interference was common.
+Despite lacking legal standing to suspend a union, the Media Authority declared it suspended the Union of Journalists of South Sudan in October for failing to register with the country’s regulatory body.
+International organizations reported government interference in union functions was common.

 b.
 Prohibition of Forced or Compulsory Labor

 The law does not prohibit all forms of forced or compulsory labor.
 The law prohibits abduction or transfer of control over a person for the purpose of unlawful compulsory labor.
 Selling a minor for the purpose of prostitution is a crime.
-The law prescribes punishments of up to seven years’ imprisonment for abduction and transfer of control over a person for the purpose of unlawful compulsory labor, which is sufficiently stringent to deter violations.
-The law prescribes punishment of up to two years’ imprisonment for compulsory labor without aggravating circumstances, which is not sufficiently stringent.
+The law prescribes punishments of up to seven years’ imprisonment for abduction and transfer of control over a person for the purpose of unlawful compulsory labor.
+The law prescribes punishment of up to two years’ imprisonment for compulsory labor without aggravating circumstances.
 These laws were not sufficient to deter violations since they were not adequately enforced.

 The government did not effectively enforce the law.
 The government did not investigate or prosecute any trafficking offenses.
-Forced labor occurred in domestic servitude, agricultural labor on family farms and at cattle camps, and in prisons.
+Forced labor occurred in domestic servitude, in agricultural labor on family farms and at cattle camps, and in prisons.
 Most of those in situations of forced labor in cattle camps and agricultural activities were family members.
 Employers subjected women, migrants, and children (see section 7.c.) to forced labor in mines, restaurants, street begging, criminal activities, and sexual exploitation.
-Girls rescued from brothels in Juba reported police provided security for the brothels and SPLA soldiers and government officials were frequent clients of child victims of sexual exploitation.

 c.
 Prohibition of Child Labor and Minimum Age for Employment

 The law provides penalties for the infringement of a child’s rights of up to six months’ imprisonment, which was not sufficient to deter violations.
 The law prohibits recruitment and use of children for military or paramilitary activities and prescribes punishments of up to 10 years’ imprisonment.
-The National Steering Committee on Child Labor, led by the Ministry of Labor, was charged with coordinating efforts across government ministries to combat child labor; it was unclear how active the committee was.
+The National Steering Committee on Child Labor, led by the Ministry of Labor, was charged with coordinating efforts across government ministries to combat child labor; it did not convene during the year.
 In addition to the Ministry of Labor, the committee included representatives from the Ministries of Agriculture and Forestry; Health; Gender; General Education; Culture, Youth, and Sports; Animal Resources and Fisheries; and Wildlife Conservation and Tourism, as well as the International Labor Organization (ILO) and union representatives.

 The government did not enforce child labor laws.
 Only one of the Ministry of Labor’s five labor investigators was specifically trained to address child labor.
-Although charged with removing children engaged in work, the investigators did not have the necessary resources to conduct proper investigations.
+Although charged with removing children engaged in work, the investigators did not have the necessary resources and did not conduct proper investigations.
 Of children between the ages of 10 and 14, 46 percent were engaged in some form of child labor, largely in cattle herding or subsistence farming with family members.
+Girls rescued from brothels in Juba reported police provided security for the brothels, and SPLA soldiers and government officials were frequent clients of child victims of sexual exploitation.

 d.
 Discrimination with Respect to Employment and Occupation

-The law does not prohibit discrimination with respect to employment or occupation on the basis of race, color, sex, religion, political opinion, national origin or citizenship, social origin, disability, sexual orientation or gender identity, age, language, HIV-positive status, or on any other basis.
+The law does not prohibit discrimination with respect to employment or occupation based on race, color, sex, religion, political opinion, national origin or citizenship, social origin, disability, sexual orientation or gender identity, age, language, HIV-positive status, or on any other basis.

 Discrimination occurred on all the bases listed above.
 Discrimination in employment and occupation led to less hiring of particular ethnic groups such as the Murle, who were underrepresented in both the public and private sector.
-Dinka and Nuer occupied most positions within the national government.
+Dinka and Nuer occupied most leadership positions within the national government.
+Equatorians were historically overrepresented in the civil service at lower ranks.
+Across the country local authorities often manipulated the hiring practices of NGOs to favor fellow tribesmen and fire rivals.
+Disabled persons faced discrimination in hiring and access to work sites.
 Women had fewer economic opportunities due to employer discrimination and traditional practices.

 e.
 Acceptable Conditions of Work

-The government set occupational safety and health standards for public sector workers through the acceptable conditions of work laws.
-The government has not enacted similar legislation on wages, working conditions, or occupational safety and health for workers outside of the public sector.
-In practice workers could not remove themselves from situations that endangered health or safety without jeopardy to their employment.
+The government set appropriate occupational safety and health standards for public-sector workers through the acceptable conditions of work laws.
+The government had not enacted legislation on wages, working conditions, or occupational safety and health for workers outside of the public sector.
+Workers could not remove themselves from situations that endangered health or safety without jeopardy to their employment.

 The labor ministry is responsible for enforcement of laws on wages and working conditions.
-It has five labor investigators.
-Standards were not effectively enforced, and the Ministry of Justice reported receiving no cases of labor violations.
+Its six labor investigators were insufficient to enforce compliance.
+The Ministry of Justice reported receiving no cases of labor violations.
 The government neither investigated nor prosecuted cases.
 Penalties for violations of laws on wages and working conditions were not sufficient to deter violations.